jaewon-orbit/life-switch/README.md

 Also, I will gonna use current-based control instead of position control to improve safety.

-## Prototype

-* ROBOTIS DYNAMIXEL XC430
-* U2D2
-* U2D2 Power Hub
-* 12V Power Supply
-* Python
-* Dynamixel SDK
-* Linux

-The first prototype is being developed on a Linux laptop.

-## Goal

-Control existing physical switches from a phone/browser without modifying the device itself.

-The first prototype focuses on using a DYNAMIXEL motor to physically operate a switch.

 ## Roadmap

 ### Phase 1 — Motor Control

+*Developing in Linux
 * Set up Python environment
-* Install Dynamixel SDK
+* Explore Dynamixel Wizard 2,0, and Dynamixel SDK
-* Connect U2D2
-* Communicate with XC430
-* Read motor state
+* Explore U2D2 (parts that connects PC with Dynamixel motor, abbreviation for 'USB to Dynamixel')
-* Control motor position
+* Control the motor by python script.
-* Build a physical switch mechanism

 ### Phase 2 — Remote Control

+* Create a web interface for the PCand Monile
+* Control the motor from a browser using FAST API
+* Easily control from the browser using cloudflared.

+## Roadmap

+### Phase 1 — Motor Control

+* Developing in Linux (done)
-* Build a Python control server
+* Set up Python environment (done)
+* Explore DYNAMIXEL Wizard 2.0 and DYNAMIXEL SDK (done)
+* Explore U2D2 (USB to DYNAMIXEL, connecting a PC to a DYNAMIXEL motor) (done)
+* Control the motor with Python scripts (done)
+* Support different motors using motor profiles (done)
+* Switch from XM430 to XC330-M288T-T (done)
+* Use current-based control instead of position control for improved safety

+### Phase 2 — Remote Control

-* Create a web interface
+* Create a web interface for PC and mobile (done)
-* Control the motor from a browser
+* Control the motor from a browser using FastAPI (done)
-* Add basic safety controls
+* Access and control the motor remotely over LTE using Cloudflare Tunnel (done)
+* Revamp the UI to make switch control simpler and more intuitive (done)

-### Phase 3 — Mobile
+### Phase 3 — Standalone Control

-* Mobile-friendly interface
-* Remote access
-* Device status
+Control the switch independently from a PC

+* Use ESP32 + OpenRB-150 to control the XC330
+* Connect the switch to the internet through ESP32
+* Control the switch remotely from a mobile device
-* Explore PWA / mobile app
+* Explore WebSocket for bidirectional communication

-## Vision

-Explore how existing physical interfaces can be controlled remotely.
+* Using a custom domain for the remote connection